bovinehero/bovinehero.github.io/_posts/2019-06-06-hello-blog.md

 ---
 layout: post
-title:  "Welcome to Bovine Hero!"
+title:  "Hello Blog!"
 ---

-# Welcome
+# Welcome To Bovine Hero

-**Hello world**, this is my first blog post.
+**Hello World!** this is officially the first post of Bovine Hero's site.

-I hope you like it!
+We are live!